Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 	* Virtual box
 	* Windows virtual PC

 ## FAQ

 ### What programming language to write tests in?

-* Close to the integration - if aplication is being tested is written on a JVM platform, uses a language that is jVM compativle
+* Close to the integration - if application is being tested is written on a JVM platform, uses a language that is jVM compatible
-* Developer involvement - use a langauge developers are comfortable with
+* Developer involvement - use a language developers are comfortable with

 ### Can I use selenium for performance testing?

 * Selenium is a terrible solution for performance testing.
 * YSlow is good for checking what assets are slow to load
-* You can write scripts in ruby or bash that make hTTP requests against different API endpoints or assets and records the time it took to complete a purchase requrst or for an image to download
+* You can write scripts in ruby or bash that make hTTP requests against different API endpoints or assets and records the time it took to complete a purchase request or for an image to download